The weather cools. Change looms.

 For me, fall has always been a time of renewal–like my own personal new year.
 The air feels fresh.
 Summer’s humidity fades into cobalt blue skies punctuated with layers of bright-white clouds.

 While this season of newness inspires my senses (particularly my culinary senses), it also quietly heralds a melancholy I can’t quite explain.
 I think I miss the constant activity of summer, but then realize the shorter daylight hours of winter’s approach are only giving me a bit more time to ponder.
 More time to think about the important things in life, like relationships and balance.
-I begin to miss the ease and depth of friendships with friends far away (and the summer memories we made).
-I regret the bigness of the world.
-I wish my own world would shrink and loved ones would be close enough to sit with me, enjoying the autumn air, even for just a moment.
+I begin to miss the ease and depth of friendships with my friends who live far away (and the summer memories we made).

 So what’s an introspective, fall-loving, melancholy life-ponderer to do?

 What anyone would do, really.
-I buy some good red wine, a fifth of brandy and combine it with a few cinnamon sticks and local honeycrisp apples.
+I buy some good red wine, a little brandy and combine it with a few cinnamon sticks and local honeycrisp apples.
 The world dwindles, slows.
-It becomes as small as a glass, the deck, a voice on the line, and the refreshingly cool, ever-changing fall breeze blowing through crepe myrtle trees.
+It becomes as small as a glass, the deck, a voice on the phone, and the refreshingly cool, ever-changing fall breeze blowing through crepe myrtle trees.

 1 bottle red wine (I used Shiraz)

 3 cups local, good-quality apple cider (for those that live near me, I got mine at Milburn Orchards by way of Filasky’s)

 4 honeycrisp apples, peeled and medium diced

 2 pinches freshly ground black pepper